MechanicalKeyboardsGreece/info-guide/README.md

 Contributions are more than welcome, however opening an [issue](https://github.com/MechanicalKeyboardsGreece/info-guide/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) (or getting assigned an existing one) is recommended to discuss overall direction and avoid two people working on the same part.

 ### Building site
-After `git clone`-ing the project (and assuming Ruby's `Gem` is installed) in your system your need to run
+After `git clone`-ing the project (and assuming Ruby's `Gem` is installed) in your system, you need to run:
 ```bash
 gem install bundler
 ```

-Then you need to install the required dependencies
+Then you need to install the required dependencies:
 ```bash
 bundle install
 ```